 Why We Recommend It: Saiunkoku is the progressive shoujo fantasy that time forgot; a buried treasure we just couldn’t resist highlighting.
 While it wears the trappings of a reverse-harem and features an undercurrent of fluffy romance (with an openly bisexual love interest!), this is first-and-foremost a political dramedy focused on Shuurei’s career and personal growth.

 Starring a determined, capable female protagonist, Saiunkoku directly tackles sexism in the workplace and lauds feminine-coded strength.
 The men closest to Shuurei are fiercely supportive of her goals and the few women in power are consistently depicted with respect and borderline awe, including a cool-headed sex worker who functions as Shuurei’s primary mentor.

 Saiunkoku doesn’t shy away from depicting complicated situations and emotions (including an arc where Shuurei grapples with being attracted to someone she knows is toxic), but it remains doggedly hopeful and empowering, believing in its protagonist and, by extension, its female-targeted audience.
 Charming, funny, and triumphant, with a stellar voice cast and beautiful soundtrack, there are few series as deserving of a license-rescue as this one.

-Content Considerations: Mild violence, sexual content, and discussions of sex; death and bereavement; leans into gender essentialism at times; depictions of child and emotional abuse (not sexual, delicately handled, and ultimately condemned).
+Content Warnings: Mild violence, sexual content, and discussions of sex; death and bereavement; leans into gender essentialism at times; depictions of child and emotional abuse (not sexual, delicately handled, and ultimately condemned).

 Suggested Age Range: 13 and up